Todd Sauerbrun

-Todd Scott Sauerbrun (/ˈsaʊ.ərbrən/; born January 4, 1973) is a former American college and professional football player who was a punter in the National Football League (NFL) for thirteen seasons.
-He played college football for West Virginia University, and was recognized as an All-American.
-He was drafted by the Chicago Bears in the second round of the 1995 NFL Draft, and also played for the Kansas City Chiefs, Carolina Panthers, Denver Broncos and New England Patriots of the NFL, and the Florida Tuskers of the United Football League (UFL).
+Todd Scott Sauerbrun (/ˈsaʊ.ərbrən/; born January 4, 1973) is an American former professional football player who was a punter in the National Football League (NFL) for 13 seasons.
+He played college football for the West Virginia Mountaineers, and was recognized as a unanimous All-American in 1994.
+He was drafted by the Chicago Bears in the second round of the 1995 NFL draft, and also played for the Kansas City Chiefs, Carolina Panthers, Denver Broncos and New England Patriots of the NFL, and the Florida Tuskers of the United Football League (UFL).